Overview & Contact Information

 - Missed exams - You must notify the instructor at least 7 calendar days in advance of an exam you will miss due to a planned absence in order to make alternative arrangements.
 Exams missed without a 7 day notification or documentation of a valid medical or family emergency will receive a grade of zero.

-- Labs - You may finish or redo up to 1/3 of the points for a week's lab work after your lab meeting for that week.
+- Labs - You may finish or redo up to two-thirds of the points for a week's lab work after your lab meeting for that week.
 To earn these points, you must show your update to one of your lab TAs at the beginning of the following week's lab meeting.
 If you do not, your update will not be accepted.

 - Programming Assignments - You have a total of 5 "late days" that can be used towards the programming assignments in this class (note: late days are for assignments, not design documents).
 They can be spread out across multiple assignments, or used all on one.
 One late day counts as anywhere between 1 minute to 23 hours and 59 minutes after an assignment is due, as determined by Canvas.
 An assignment will be accepted without penalty if it is submitted prior to the number of late days you have remaining.
 Once the late days are used up, no late work will be accepted and will receive a zero.
 It is your responsibility to keep track of the number of days you have left.